-CINCE we have two eyes, it is obvious that in the act of sight two pictures must be formed; and in order that these two pictures shall be fused into one by the mind, it is necessary that there shall be perfect harmony of action between the two organs of vision.
+INCE we have two eyes, it is obvious that in the act of sight two pictures must be formed; and in order that these two pictures shall be fused into one by the mind, it is necessary that there shall be perfect harmony of action between the two organs of vision.
 In looking at a distant object the two visual axes must be parallel, and in looking at an object at a less distance than infinity, which for practical purposes is less than twenty feet, they must converge to exactly the same degree.
-The absence of this harmony of action is known as squint, or strabismus, and is one of the most distressing of eye defects, not only because of the lowering of vision involved, but because the want of symmetry in the most expressive feature of the face which results from it has a most unpleasant effect upon the personal appearance.
-The condition is one which has long baffled ophthalmological science.
-While the theories as to its cause advanced in the text-books seem to fit some cases. they leave others unexplained, and all methods of treatment are admitted to be very uncertain in their results.
+The absence of this harmony of action is known as "squint," or "strabismus," and is one of the most distressing of eye defects, not only because of the lowering of vision involved, but because the want of symmetry in the most expressive feature of the face which results from it has a most unpleasant effect upon the personal appear-The condition is one which has long baffled ance. ophthalmological science.
+While the theories as to its cause advanced in the text-books seem to fit some cases, they leave others unexplained, and all methods of treatment are admitted to be very uncertain in their results.

-The idea that a lack of harmony in the movements of the eye is due to a corresponding lack of harmony in the strength of the muscles that turn them in their sockets seems such a natural one that this theory was almost universally accepted at one time.
+The idea that a lack of harmony in the movements of the eye is due to a corresponding lack of harmony in the strength of the muscles that turn them in their sockets seem such a natural one that this theory was almost universally accepted at one time.
 Operations based upon it once had a great vogue; but to-day they are advised, by most authorities, only as a last resort.
 It is true that many persons have been benefited by them; but, at best, the correction of the squint is only approximate, and in many cases the condition has been made worse, while a restoration of binocular vision-the power of fusing the two visual images into one-is scarcely even hoped for.1

 The muscle theory fitted the facts so badly that when Donders advanced the idea that squint was a condition growing out of refractive errors-hypermetropia being held responsible for the production of convergent and myopia for divergent squint-it was universally accepted.
 This theory, too, proved unsatisfactory, and now medical opinion is divided between various theories.
-Hansen-Grut attributed the condition, in the great majority of cases, to a defect, not of the muscles, but of the nerve supply; and this idea has had many supporters.
-Worth and his disciples lav stress on the lack of a so-called fusion faculty, and have recommended the use of prisms, or other measures, to develop it.
+Grut attributed the condition, in the great majority of cases, to a defect, not of the muscles, but of the nerve supply; and this idea has had many supporters.
+Worth and his disciples lay stress on the lack of a so-called fusion faculty, and have recommended the use of prisms, or other measures, to develop it.
 Stevens believes that the anomaly results from a wrong shape of the orbit, and as it is impossible to alter this condition, advocates operations for the purpose of neutralizing its influence.

-In order to make any of these theories appear consistent it is necessary to explain away a great many troublesome facts.
-The uncertain result of operations upon the eve muscles is sufficient to cast suspicion on the theory that the condition is due to any abnormality of the muscles, and many cases of marked paralysis of one or more muscles have been observed in which there was no squint.
-Relief
+In order to make any of these theories appear consistent it is necessary to explain away a great many trouble-some facts.
+The uncertain result of operations upon the eye muscles is sufficient to cast suspicion on the theory that the condition is due to any abnormality of the muscles, and many cases of marked paralysis of one or more muscles have been observed in which there was no squint.
+Relief of paralysis, moreover, may not relieve the squint, nor the relief of the squint the paralysis.
+Worth found so many cases which were not benefited by training designed to improve the fusion faculty that he recommended operations on the muscles in such cases; while Donders, noting that the majority of hypermetropes did not squint, was obliged to assume that hypermetropia